cweitz621/hs-sa-tech-assessment-submission/README.md

 Instead of: "Customer has active trial"
 AI provides: "High likelihood to upgrade (85%) - Customer purchased 2 thermostats and has active trial.
 Use HubSpot AI Email Assistant to draft personalized upgrade email highlighting multi-device benefits."

+**Note on Proof of Concept**: This AI feature is implemented as a proof of concept with limited data points (deal stages, trial dates, basic contact information).
+In a production application, the AI platform would have access to significantly more data and information that could enhance insights, including:

+- Email engagement metrics (open rates, click-through rates, response rates)
+- Website activity and behavior tracking
+- Support ticket history and resolution times
+- Product usage analytics and feature adoption
+- Social media interactions and sentiment
+- Marketing campaign engagement history
+- Payment history and billing interactions
+- Customer feedback and survey responses
+- Integration usage data (e.g., smart home device connections)
+- Historical communication logs and meeting notes

+With this richer dataset, the AI could provide even more nuanced insights, identify subtle patterns, and generate highly personalized recommendations that account for the full customer journey and engagement history.

 ---